actions-marketplace-validations/MDPOps_azure-mdp-webapp-deploy/README.md

-# azure-mdp-webapp-deploy
+# MDP.WebApp Deploy to Azure

-MDP.WebApp Build and Deploy to Azure Container Apps
+GitHub Action for Deploying MDP.WebApp to Azure